Office project training program. Microsoft Project Online Training

 5.Analysis and optimization of the project

 b.
-Task path
+Task Path

 c.
-Resource Optimizer Team Planner
+Resource optimizer Team Planner

 d.
 Project budget analysis

 e.
-Analysis of the project schedule.
+Project schedule analysis.
 Critical path method.

 f.
 Risk analysis